austincloudguru/ansible-role-splunk-forwarder/README.md

 Requirements
 ------------

-This role is tested on Ubuntu 16.04, 18.04 and CentOS 7, 8, but should probably work on any systemd based system.
+This role is tested on Ubuntu 16.04, 18.04, 20.04, 22.04 and Oracle Linux 8, but should probably work on any systemd based system.
 The previous version of this role is available as a tag (v1.0)

 Role Variables